deepanshs/mrsimulator/docs/getting_started.rst

 describe the spin environment under which the resonance frequency is evaluated.
 The key `spectral_dimensions` is a list of spectral dimensions.
 A Bloch Decay method only has one spectral dimension.
-In this example, the spectral dimension defines a frequency dimension with 2048 points, spanning for 25 kHz with a reference offset of -8 kHz.
+In this example, the spectral dimension defines a frequency dimension with 2048 points, spanning 25 kHz with a reference offset of -8 kHz.

 Like before, you may parse the above ``method_dict`` using the